My Books

 - Order a copy from Bookshop.org and support your local indie bookstore

-- ★ We just got a Starred Trade Review from Foreword Reviews!
+- ★ Starred Review from Foreword Reviews!
 They wrote: “A Different Kind of Brave is a gem for young adults: not just a high-octane thriller but also a queer romance full of heart and sensuality.”

 - Kirkus Reviews loved it, writing: “Thrilling.
 Positively thrilling.”